dhis2/dhis2-java-client/README.md

 DataValueSetResponse response = dhis2.saveDataValueSet( file, options );
 ```

+## Analytics

+This section explains operations for the analytics engine.

 ### Get analytics data value set

 To retrieve analytics data in the data value set format: